History of Stormwater and Wastewater Drainage Systems in Minneapolis

 - The use of stormwater management practices that minimize runoff and pollution to our surface waters, from both public and private property

-Flooding Events of 1997—The Birth of the Minneapolis Flood Mitigation Program
+The 1997 Flood - The Birth of the Minneapolis Flood Mitigation Program

 In July 1997, Minneapolis experienced torrential rainstorms that severely overburdened the existing storm drain system.
 The rainstorms caused flooding at many locations throughout Minneapolis, resulting in physical damage to homes, businesses and automobiles.